 First of all, we want to congratulate you because you have chosen Paris as your next destination.
 An excellent choice.
 The City of Light offers something for everybody.
 Lots to enjoy & discover.
 Historical, cultural, fun, relaxing, culinary… whatever you want.
 A visit you will never forget.

-To make it unforgettable though, it’s best to prepare yourself as well as possible.
+To make it unforgettable though, it’s best to prepare yourself as good as possible.
 Something we want to help you with.

 The main goal of this particular blog post is to tell you about the best Things to Do in Paris.
-Throughout though, we will give you Useful tips & ideas on several aspects.
+Throughout though, we will give you Useful tips & ideas on many other aspects.

 TravelTips: As this is an extensive blog post, we recommend you to study the Index above.
 Besides the optional THINGS TO DO, there are loads of TravelTips (always printed in red).